The Evolution of Touch Screen Technology

-Once pressure is applied however, there is contact between these layers in a specific spot which interrupts this current.
-The exact coordinates of the point of contact (POC) is processed and you have a touchy screen, hooray!
+Once pressure is applied, however, there is contact between these layers in a specific spot.
+With the top layer being resistive, the material interrupts this current on the bottom layer.
+The exact coordinates, known as the point of contact (POC), can be identified and processed.

 This creates an electric field between the inner screen and layer, kind of like in a resistive touchscreen.
 The difference is that when a conductor (such as your fingers, or conductive rubber pens) makes contact with the surface, the electric field is distorted.
 The change in capacitance that occurs is then picked up by multiple detectors surrounding the screen, which is translated into coordinates.

-The advantages to using capacitive touchscreens is the ability for the system to detect multiple POCs as well as generating movement (such as swiping).
-Also, due to having an outer glass layer and the nature of indium tin oxide as a conductor, there system provides a much clearer image of the screen.
+The advantages of using capacitive touchscreens are the ability of the system to detect multiple POCs as well as generating movement (such as swiping).
+Also, due to having an outer glass layer and the nature of indium tin oxide as a conductor, their system provides a much clearer image of the screen.